Experience painless dental care with “Sleep” Dentistry.

 Palmetto Dental Arts will choose from a choice of sedation methods:

 - Minimal inhaled sedation – you will be asked to breathe ‘laughing gas’ (nitrous oxide) mixed with oxygen via a mask.
-You will feel relaxed throughout the procedure and as this is not a heavy sedative, you can drive afterwards.
+You will feel relaxed throughout the procedure and as this is not a heavy sedative, you can drive afterward.

 - Oral sedation – your dentist can decide on how much of this to use; for a minimal effect, you will just take a pill called Halcion, or similar.
 Like taking Valium, you will be drowsy and relaxed.
 Larger doses will make you more sedated and you may even fall asleep during treatment.